riklopfer/configurations/README.md

-# configurations
+# rig

-An install script to set up a developer machine with reasonable default settings.
-This set up is based around Debian and i3wm. `install.sh` will install software on the current system. `configure.sh` creates symbolic links in your `$HOME` directory which point to the configuration files in the repository.
+This repo contains `install.sh` which installs software under different Linux distributions.
+It also contians a separate `configure.sh` wihch creates symbolic links in your `$HOME` directory which point to the configuration files in the repository.
 This way you can track changes to your configurations and also publish useful information for others to find. :)

 A lot of the time, one will only want / need to run the configure script since much of the software is already installed.